nakamura-to/nue/README.md

 * `async`: async([Object mapping]) -> Function
  * A function to accept an argument mapping definition for a next step and return a callback.
+`async` can be called many times, but all calls are done in same tick.
+And all callbacks `async` returns must be called absolutely.

 * `asyncEach`: asyncEach(Array array, Function(element, group, elementIndex, traversedArray)) -> Void
  * A function to execute a provided function once per array element asynchronously.